nabab/bbn-js/doc/md/type.md

 [bbn.fn.__isString__](#isString)
 Returns true if the given argument is a string;
 [bbn.fn.__isValidDimension__](#isValidDimension)
+Returns true if the given value is a valid CSS dimension string, false otherwise.
 [bbn.fn.__isValue__](#isValue)
 Returns true if the given argument is not null or type object or array.
 [bbn.fn.__isVue__](#isVue)